e-Spirit/javascript-content-api-library/README.md

 ### Fetch From CaaS

-# Using `remoteApi.buildCaaSUrl()` and Authorization Headers to Send a Request to CaaS
+#### Using `remoteApi.buildCaaSUrl()` and Authorization Headers to Send a Request to CaaS

 The Content as a Service (CaaS) provides a powerful way to retrieve and manage content.
 This guide focuses on how to construct and send requests to the CaaS service using the `buildCaasUrl` function and the aggregation URI `/_aggrs/example`.
 Additionally, it covers the necessary steps to include authorization headers for secure communication.

 In this tutorial, we will explore how to use the JavaScript Content API Library's `remoteApi.buildCaaSUrl()` method to construct a CaaS URL and how to include authorization headers for sending a fetch request to the CaaS platform.

+#### Prerequisites

+Before proceeding, make sure you have the following:

+- Access to the JavaScript Content API Library.
+- Configuration details such as API keys, CaaS URL, and other required parameters.

 ```
 const caasUrl = remote.buildCaaSUrl();